chosenone599/terraform-task/README.md

 Installation:
 -------------------------------------------------------------------------------------------------------------------------------------
-Download the 3 files in this Git repository
+- Download the 3 files in this Git repository
-Edit the terraform.tfvars and enter the required credentials information
+- Edit the terraform.tfvars and enter the required AWS credentials information

-From your terraform console run the terraform commands (init, plan, apply)
+- From your terraform console run the terraform  (init, plan, apply) commands to deploy the enivonment on AWS